nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - Define URI format
     - Refer to other known URIs: `https:`, `ipfs:`
     - Define how to point inside a contract
+    - Should the hash in `hash://` really start with `0x` to allow future other encodings?
 - Define The metadata blobs “meta-format”
     - In the `.md` file: only informal-ish but precise enough definition
     - Some fields are links which use the previous URI format